Serien3/SimPG/README.md

 ## Getting Start

 Before using this tool, please refer to the [data format](./docs/data-formats.md) to prepare the input file accepted.
-If you are sure your documents are acceptable and correctly installed `SimPG`, you can use the following python script to quickly start a simulation work.
+If you are sure your input file are acceptable and correctly installed `SimPG`, you can use the following python script to quickly start a simulation work.

 ```python
 # start_quick.py